wangziqi2013/wangziqi2013.github.io/_posts/2021-07-07-parallel-comp.markdown

 a single passes to decompress.
 The algorithm partitions the block into M parts, and each part is processed by an independent compressor.
 Compressors do not need to work synchronously, i.e., they can be at different progress at any given time.
+Each compressor works similarly to the serial versions: It searches for the longest string match, this time in all the parts that have already been encoded (i.e., strings must be before the local read head of the part), and then either outputs a copy phrase if a match is found, or outputs a literal phrase.
+Decompression needs to perform topological sort from all output streams, and selects the earliest code word to decompress, which is guaranteed to have its sequence already decoded in the output stream, as decompression just mimics the process of compression.
+The paper also noted that the parallel version of the algorithm has an average dictionary size of around half size of the block, preserving much of the compression ratio of a non-parallel version.